RaulDiodiu/rap-handson-travel-docs/part6/README.md

 ![alt](images/image6_6.png)

-As final step, the project attributes will be provided as follow:
+As final step, you have to provide a name and some texts for your app.
+Basically you can choose those on your own but might also use our suggestion:

 ![alt](images/image6_7.png)